tungltdev/php-jwt/README.md

 Installation
 ------------

-Use composer to manage your dependencies and download PHP-JWT:
+Use composer to manage your dependencies and download LARAVEL-JWT:

 ```bash